 - A minimum TOEFL* score of 520 is required on the paper-based test; or

 - A minimum TOEFL* score of 175 is required on the computer-based test; or

 - A minimum TOEFL* score of 60 is required on the Internet-based test.

 - Submit bank statement demonstrating financial capability to pay tuition, fees and living expenses for the first twelve months of program.
 The bank statement must be current, and indicate the account monetary value equivalency in USD (United States dollars).
-If a student will be sponsored, a current sponsor bank statement and I-134 Affidavit of Support form demonstrating financial capability will be required.
+If a student will be sponsored, a current sponsor bank statement demonstrating financial capability and completed financial support form (provided by the Office of Admissions) will be required.